OpenDAoC/OpenDAoC-Core/SRD/04_Item_Systems/Inventory_System.md

 - **Implementation**: Stable

 ## Overview

+**Game Rule Summary**: The inventory system is how you manage all your items - from equipment to consumables to crafting materials.
+Your inventory includes your backpack, equipment slots, vaults for storage, and special containers like quivers.
+Items can be moved between slots, stacked together when identical, and organized to fit your needs.
+Understanding how inventory works helps you manage space efficiently and keep your gear organized.

 The inventory system manages all item storage and movement for players, NPCs, vaults, and merchants.
 It provides a unified interface for backpacks, equipment slots, vaults, housing storage, and special containers with complex validation and stacking mechanics.

 ## Core Architecture

+**Game Rule Summary**: Behind the scenes, all inventories work the same way whether they're your backpack, a vault, or a merchant's shop.
+Each inventory slot has a number, and the game tracks which items are in which slots.
+This unified system lets you move items between different types of storage and ensures everything works consistently.

 ### Inventory Interface
 ```csharp